pSujalp/Unreal-Engine-Optimsed-Template-Blank-Project/README.md

 This guide is designed for developers targeting **1080p / 60 FPS** performance on **GTX 970/1060-class GPUs** using **Unreal Engine 4.27–5.x**.
 It compiles performance budgets, best practices, and proven optimization techniques for maintaining visual quality while keeping frame times stable.

+ ## Use DirectX 11 instead of 12 on Windows plalform

 ---

 ##  Performance Budgets